hackclub/sprig/docs/docs.md

 ## Music and Sound Effects

-Game Lab comes bundled with a built-in sound engine and sequencer!
+Sprig comes bundled with a built-in sound engine and sequencer!
 You can use this to write background music, or with a high BPM to make sound effects.

 You can create a tune with the `tune` keyword.
 As usual, click on the button to open an editor window.